jacknagel/dotfiles/README.md

 dotfiles
 ========
-The configuration files and other stuff that goes in my home directory
+Configuration files and scripts for OS X

-I keep the working tree for my home directory in ~/.dotfiles and symlink stuff into ~/.
-Most of these files contain things that I gleaned from other people's dotfile repos, so thanks to everyone whose dotfiles provided me with something useful.
-I have tried to give credit for things that are nontrivial (e.g., showing Git information in the Bash prompt).
+I keep this repo in ~/.dotfiles and symlink the necessary files into ~/.
+I've tried to give credit for the nontrivial things that I have borrowed from other people's dotfile repos.
+Feel free to borrow anything you find useful.

 Contents
 --------
     Makefile                installs dotfiles to ~/
+    README.md               this file
     bash_aliases            bash aliases; symlinked to ~/.bash_aliases
     bash_profile            bash profile; symlinked to ~/.bash_profile
     bash_prompt             bash prompt factored out of bashrc; symlinked to ~/.bash_prompt bashrc                  bash configuration; symlinked to ~/.bashrc
-    bin/                    collection of lightweight utilities; symlinked to ~/bin gitconfig               global git configuration; symlinked to ~/.gitconfig gitignore               global git excludesfile; symlinked to ~/.gitignore gpg/                    copies of my GPG public key
+    bin/                    collection of lightweight utilities; symlinked to ~/bin brew-packages           a (mostly) current list of Homebrew packages so that I can stand up a new system quickly gitconfig               global git configuration; symlinked to ~/.gitconfig gitignore               global git excludesfile; symlinked to ~/.gitignore gpg/                    copies of my GPG public key